gokulm/BoltOn/docs/cqrs.md

 * Configure EF DbContext (if you're using SQL) and MassTransit Bus.
 * Create your domain entity class and inherit [`BaseCqrsEntity`](https://github.com/gokulm/BoltOn/blob/master/src/BoltOn/Cqrs/BaseCqrsEntity.cs), which will force your entity's Id property to be of type Guid.
 * Create EF mapping configuration class by inheriting [`BaseCqrsEntityMapping`](https://github.com/gokulm/BoltOn/blob/master/src/BoltOn.Data.EF/BaseCqrsEntityMapping.cs).
 This takes care of serializing/deserializing EventsToBeProcessed and ProcessedEvents collections.
 This is done using EF's [Value Conversions](https://docs.microsoft.com/en-us/ef/core/modeling/value-conversions).
 Events get triggered from `RaiseEvent<TEvent>(TEvent @event)` method in the `BaseCqrsEntity` and they get processed in `ProcessEvent<TEvent>(TEvent @event, Action<TEvent> action)`.
-* Create your events and inherit `CqrsEvent`, which implements `ICqrsEvent`, and which inturn implements Mediator's `IRequest`, and thus the events can be handled using `Mediator`.
+* Create your events and inherit `CqrsEvent`, which implements `ICqrsEvent`, and which inturn implements Requestor's `IRequest`, and thus the events can be handled using `Requestor`.
-* Create your request and handlers, and then use the `Mediator` to process your request.
-Please refer to [Mediator](../mediator) documentation to create handlers.
+* Create your request and handlers, and then use the `Requestor` to process your request.
+Please refer to [Requestor](../requestor) documentation to create handlers.
 * Register `IRepository<TEntity>` to [EF Repository](https://github.com/gokulm/BoltOn/blob/master/src/BoltOn.Data.EF/Repository.cs) or [CosmosDb Repository](https://github.com/gokulm/BoltOn/blob/master/src/BoltOn.Data.CosmosDb/Repository.cs).

 How does it work?